tensorflow/docs/site/en/community/contribute/code_style.md

 $ apt-get install -y clang-format
 ```

-You can check a C/C++ file's format by using the following:
+You can check the format of a C/C++ file with the following:

 ```bash
 $ clang-format <my_cc_file> --style=google > /tmp/my_cc_file.cc